AstronaCat/AstronaCat/README.md

 still looking for what to study...

-recently, I am interested in
+recently, I am interested in `bioinformatics with AI` and `AI application Serving`